MODEL DIRECTORY

 Vermont All-Payer Accountable Care Organization (ACO) Model

-The Vermont All-Payer Accountable Care Organization (ACO) Model is a CMS test of an alternative payment model across Medicare, Medicaid, and commercial health payers in Vermont.
-It incentivizes health care value and quality under the same payment structure for the majority of providers throughout the state.
-The model aims to transform health care for the entire state and its population by focusing on health outcomes rather than the volume of services provided.
+The Vermont All-Payer ACO Model is a CMS test of an alternative payment model across Medicare, Medicaid, and commercial payers in Vermont.
+It incentivizes health care value and quality, focusing on health outcomes under the same payment structure for the majority of providers throughout the state.
+The model aims to redesign the entire care delivery system and transform health care for the entire state population.

 WISeR